nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 All of this only works because the *oocyte*, the egg you grew from, contained enough of these mechanisms to get the whole process started.
 Kind of a boot disk.
 You can think of these genes, as an "operating system" which the rest of a cell's biology is implemented on top of.

 ### Expression

 **standard coding table**

 The mapping from RNA to protein is done by *transfer RNA (tRNA)*.
 Groups of three bases called *codons* correspond to different tRNAs which each bring an amino acid molecule to add onto the protein.

 This table shows the "standard code" which maps codons to amino acids.
-Not all organisms have the exact same code: this table isn't a law of nature, it's a result of what tRNA happen to be around, and tRNA is produced from the genome, so this translation is happening "in software".
+Not all organisms have the exact same code: this table isn't a law of nature.
+It's a result of what tRNA happen to be around, and tRNA is produced from the genome, so this translation is happening "in software".

-It somewhat resembles the instruction decoding tables used in microprocessors — there's some redundancy where 64 codons translate to 20 amino acids, translation starts at a "start" codon and finishes when it reaches a "stop" codon.
+It somewhat resembles the instruction decoding tables used in microprocessors — there's some redundancy where 64 codons translate to 20 amino acids.
+Translation starts at a "start" codon and finishes when it reaches a "stop" codon.

 But there's no looping or branching or I/O or whatever, so how is this like a program?

 Well, genes are not expressed equally.
+When genes are packed into a chromosome, that's kind of like a library.
+There's some header information before and after each gene, known as the "Regulatory Sequences".
+These affect the way RNA Polymerase attaches to DNA, and how Ribosomes attach to RNA.
-Genes can be promoted or suppressed at transcription or translation.
+Genes, or groups of genes, can be promoted or suppressed.
-Splicing can be suppressed or altered.
+Splicing can be suppressed or altered to produce different proteins.

-Genes can promote, suppress or alter other genes.
+All this is under the control of the molecules within the cell, which themselves exist through the action of other genes or from external stimuli.

 If each gene is a statement, the cell's "program" is found in the interaction between those statements.
-And those interactions are extremely complicated, and not yet well catalogued or understood.
+And those interactions are extremely complicated, and not yet well understood.

 ### Eukaryotes